-The Offering omplete.
-For a more detailed description of the notes, see "Description of the Notes and the Guarantees." ription of the Notes and the Guarantees - Certain Definitions."
-Issuer Constellation Brands, Inc. Subsidiary Guarantors The notes will be guaranteed by our subsidiaries that are guarantors under our senior credit facility.
+The following summary of the terms of the notes is not complete.
+For a more detailed description of the notes, see "Description of the Notes and the Guarantees."
+We define capitalized terms used in this summary in the "Description of the Notes and the Guarantees - Certain Definitions."

+Issuer Constellation Brands, Inc.

+Subsidiary Guarantors The notes will be guaranteed by our subsidiaries that are guaranters under our senior credit facility.
 The guarantee of a subsidiary guarantor will be released to the extent such subsidiary guarantor is released as a guarantor under our senior credit facility or the facility (or a successor thereto) is amended, refinanced, extended, substituted, replaced or renewed without such subsidiary guarantor being a guarantor of the indebtedness thereunder, or if our senior credit facility is otherwise terminated or the requirements for legal or covenant defeasance or to discharge the indenture have been met.

-Securities Offered \$1,550,000,000 aggregate principal amount of notes consisting of: \$ aggregate principal amount of % Senior Notes due 2021. \$ aggregate principal amount of % Senior Notes due 2023.
-Maturity The 2021 notes will mature on , 2021.
-The 2023 notes will mature on , 2023.
-Interest The 2021 notes will bear interest at a rate of rate of and% per annum and the 2023 notes will bear interest at a , 2013 and will be payable on Ranking Except as described below under "-Escrow of Proceeds," the notes will be our senior unsecured obligations, will rank equally with all of our other senior unsecured indebtedness, and will be effectively subordinated to the indebtedness outstanding under our senior credit facility from time to time and any other secured debt we may incur to the extent of the value of the assets securing such debt.
+Securities Offered \$1,550,000,000 aggregate principal amount of notes consisting of:

+\$500,000,000 aggregate principal amount of 3.750% Senior Notes due 2021.

+\$1,050,000,000 aggregate principal amount of 4.250% Senior Notes due 2023.

+Maturity The 2021 notes will mature on May 1, 2021.

+The 2023 notes will mature on May 1, 2023.

+Interest The 2021 notes will bear interest at a rate of 3.750% per annum and the 2023 notes will bear interest at a rate of 4.250% per annum.
+Interest on the notes will accrue from May 14, 2013 and will be payable on obligations, will rank equally with all of our other senior unsecured indebtedness, and will be effectively subordinated to the indebtedness outstanding under our senior credit facility from time to time and any other secured debt we may incur to the extent of the value of the assets securing such debt.
 The notes will be fully and unconditionally guaranteed on a senior basis, jointly and severally, by the subsidiaries that are guarantors under our senior credit facility, subject to release provisions described above.
 Each guarantee will be effectively subordinated to any secured obligations of the subsidiary guarantors to the extent of the value of the assets securing such debt.
 Holders of the notes will not have a direct claim on assets of subsidiaries that do not guarantee the notes and the notes will be structurally subordinated to all indebtedness and liabilities of our subsidiaries that do not guarantee the notes, including the projected \$1.5 billion of borrowings by our newly formed Luxembourg subsidiary under the proposed second amendment and restatement of our senior credit facility and any borrowings under our accounts receivable securitization facility.